Everyone at RCM-SAR Station 33 Oak Bay is a volunteer, we are always looking for new members to join us. All are welcome!

 - Live within 20 minutes of our Rescue Station at Oak Bay Marina

 - Capable of handling the physical demands of SAR operations in all sea and weather conditions

 - Able to make a two-year commitment to the Station

-Some of our crew members eventually become coxswains and are responsible for the safe operation of the boat on rescue missions.
-Coxswains receive additional training at the RHIOT School in Bamfield and at the regional RCM-SAR headquarters in Sooke on Vancouver Island.
+Some of our crew members eventually become Coxswains and are responsible for the safe operation of the boat on rescue missions.
+Coxswains receive additional training at the RHIOT School in Bamfield and at the regional RCMSAR headquarters and training center in Sooke on Vancouver Island.

 How do I volunteer?

 For Supporting Member inquiries contact our Society President.